total of U.S. consumer-ready products exported to Japan in 2021

 Food Service Sector

 industry produces a wide variety of foods: traditional Japanese, Western, and health-oriented foods for infants and the elderly.
 Food processors focus on maintaining market share among traditional product lines while developing creative and innovative

 food products to attract consumers.
 The largest food processing companies developed from traditional breweries that expanded their portfolios to include foods, distilled spirits, beverages, etc. Several other market leaders emerged from the

 Best Product Prospects:

-Post reports that Japanese food manufacturers seek quality ingredients and conveniently prepared semi-processed foods that can reduce costs.
+FAS Osaka reports that Japanese food manufacturers seek quality ingredients and conveniently prepared semi-processed foods that can reduce costs.
 Specifically, indications are that there is good potential in the market for beef and

 Food Export–Midwest and Food Export–Northeast prohibits discrimination in all its programs and activities on the basis